Orion00/startup/public/notes.md

 -(Chaos Bag) Make Adding token not jumpy when it doesn't exist (Make it invisible?)
 -(Index) Theme change (local cache save theme name and then manually change every src to use that folder) -(Notes) Char limit to renaming note pads
--(Notes) Connect clear and save buttons to database -(Notes) Fix adding more than 1 duplicate notepad name breaks things
+-(Notes) Fix adding more than 1 duplicate notepad name breaks things

 DB should store campaign log and chaos bag in Campaign folder.
 Last played date and time and notepad should be per player.